-4. Fry dried red chillies using few drops of oil.
+4. Fry dried red chillies using few drops of oil to crispen them up.

 6. Transfer it into a cooking vessel & add water to bring it to almost watery consistency.

-6. Once the rawness of the masala goes off remove it off heat & season it with garlic.
+6. Once the rawness of the masala goes off remove it off heat & temper it with garlic.

-7. Seasoning: heat oil in a seasoning ladle & add crushed garlic (peeled or not your choice).
-Once it browns add it to the curry & mix well.
+7. Tempering: heat oil in a tempering ladle & add crushed garlic to it (peeled or not - your choice).
+Once they start to browns add them to the curry & mix well.

 8. Serve hot with steaming hot rice & enjoy.
 This curry tastes nice on cooling down too.